 Drug addicts have found that they can crush the pills and snort them for a quicker and more intense high.
 It tends to act much like heroin in that it creates a sense of calm, relaxation, euphoria and enhanced pleasure.

 It’s Time To Get Help.
 Contact Clearbrook Today.

 No matter what prescription drugs you are abusing, legal or illegal, there is a better way!
 You no longer have to live a life that is dependent on chemicals to help you cope and manage.
-Clearbrook Treatment Centers understands the pain you are feeling, and we are able to offer you the guidance and resources you need to start life fresh and drug-free.
+At Clearbrook Treatment Centers, we understand the pain you are feeling, and we are able to offer you the guidance and resources you need.
+Our prescription drug addiction treatment could be your fresh start.

 If you or someone you know and love is currently struggling with alcoholism or drug addiction, please contact our Admissions Specialists today.
 Let us show you what recovery has to offer.